gimc/primetables-typescript/README.md

 ### Run tests

     npm test

+(The tests take about 15 seconds on my machine, one checks generation of large primes)

 ### Run application
 I'm not familiar with how to run node applications as a command in their own right.
 This app can be run using npm: